 My dog will not come back when I call him!

 When we get a dog we give it a name, it is what we do as humans.
 Many owners assume that because they have named it then it will 'know' and respond to the name.
 Without the correct training a dog will never associate this name with what you are asking of it, to come back.
-The most common mistake is that the dog is actually punished for coming back to the owner.
+The most common mistake is that the dog is actually punished for coming back to the owner or that the name is used as the negative marker paired with a punisher.
 Many owners also let the dog offlead too soon and actually teach the dog that it really does not have to come back!

 My dog goes to the toilet where I don't want it to!

 A dogs toileting habits are imprinted very young.
 If you get a puppy at 8 weeks there is already a pattern of behavior set in place by who ever bred the pup.
 If they took the time to take the pup out to a grassy area and use a command then reward, you will have very few issues with continuing that training.
 If the pup was allowed to toilet where ever it stood and was left to live in that waste then you will have a pup that is conditioned to be 'dirty' in it's habits.
+The use of Puppy pads in the house leads you all up the wrong path.
+These teach the pup to eliminate in the house on pads on the floor.
+This then leads to the puppy using the bath mat, your rug, a jumper left on the floor etc. Teach it right the first time and avoid an enormous amount of cleaning!
 When you adopt an older dog then you have that much more time clocked up of imprinted behavior.
 It takes time and a whole load of patience to toilet train a dog properly, take that time and be rewarded with a dog that is a pleasure to live with!

 My dog jumps up on people!